zed-industries/zed/docs/src/linux.md

 This should output a line describing your current graphics setup.
 If it contains `llvmpipe` then Vulkan is not using a GPU, which will make Zed run very slowly.

-In most cases this can be fixed by configuring Vulkan and installing compatible GPU drivers, however in some cases (for example running linux on an Arm-based MacBook) there is no Vulkan support yet.
+In most cases this can be fixed by configuring Vulkan and installing compatible GPU drivers, however in some cases (for example running Linux on an Arm-based MacBook) there is no Vulkan support yet.

-For more information the [Arch guide to Vulkan](https://wiki.archlinux.org/title/Vulkan) has some good steps.
+For more information, the [Arch guide to Vulkan](https://wiki.archlinux.org/title/Vulkan) has some good steps.

 ## Zed is very slow